logaretm/transformers/README.md

 $transformer->setTransformation('admin');
 ```

-Note that the naming convention for the transformation method is `"{transformation_name}Transformation"`.
+Note that the naming convention for the transformation method is `{transformation_name}Transformation`.

 any subsequent calls to `transform` method will use that transformation instead.